T1taniumF0rge-Industries-Inc/Software/CONTRIBUTING.md

 - Active: *All active repository maintainers working full-time on the `Software` repository and will review any issue*, pull request or any other thing within a **maximum delay of ***7 days*****.
 - Semi Active: *One or more, but not all maintainers are working part-time on this repository*.
 Review time extends to ***30 days maximum***.
 - Inactive: *No active maintainers are available due to certain circumstances*.
 This will usually be announced beforehand, but this time the delay extends to a period of ***6 to 12 months***.
 However some maintainers may occasionally log on for small changes and will usually reply.
 - Offline: *No active helper person is available*.
 This will usually be announced beforehand, and ***replies are not guaranteed!***.
-However unlike *Hibernation* mode, someone may log on once and reply, although it is not guaranteed.
+However unlike *Hibernation* mode, someone may log on once and reply (maybe once every 2 years unlike Inactive), although it is not guaranteed.
-- Busy: *All active repository maintainers are working on a certain task on the repository*, meaning that **delays may occur**, usually from ***30 days to 90 days long***.
+- Busy: *All active repository maintainers are working on a certain task repository-based task*, meaning that **some delays may occur**, usually from ***30 days to 90 days long***.
 - Migration: Although pretty rare to occur, this means *all active repository maintainers are working on migration*, meaning that any issues and pull requests **will not be looked at *until* migration is over** and commits will **focus on migration tasks**.
 This usually makes the time of delay extend to a period of time of **minimum *1 to 2 months***.
 - HIBERNATION: *ABSOLUTELY NO STAFF ACTIVE*.
-THIS WILL USUALLY BE ANNOUNCED 1 DAY OR MORE BEFORE THE EVENT. **ABSOLUTELY NO COMMITS WILL BE STAGED BY ANYONE AND NO REPLIES WILL BE PROVIDED DURING STATED DURATION TIME**
+THIS WILL USUALLY BE ANNOUNCED 1 DAY OR MORE BEFORE THE EVENT. **ABSOLUTELY NO COMMITS WILL BE STAGED BY ANYONE AND NO REPLIES WILL BE PROVIDED DURING STATED DURATION TIME**.

 ### Planned modes: